 When love is in the air, you can show your sweet side by making Valentine’s Day cake balls with a cake pop maker.
 A simple vanilla cake dyed pink, like a bashful blush from your sweetheart, red glaze with a lemon zing, and pink sprinkles on top.

-Cake balls are originally made and molded with leftover cake and frosting and covered in chocolate or glaze.
+Cake balls are originally made and molded with leftover cake and frosting and covered in chocolate or cake pop glaze.
 They became popular in 2008, when a baker named Angie Dudley made them and put them on a stick to resemble lollipops; people know these creations as cake pops.

 What is different about this recipe is that it is baked instead of molded together with frosting.
 You make the batter and bake it, giving it a lighter texture and no worries about cake crumbs.
 You can add treat sticks or not.